-The PCA support services include academic advocacy, assistance reporting to the school and/or law enforcement at the survivor’s request, safety planning, court accompaniment, emotional support, and more.
-The PCA also provides campus education and training, awareness raising events, and campus policy guidance.
+The PCAs support services include academic advocacy, assistance reporting to the school and/or law enforcement at the survivor’s request, safety planning, court accompaniment, emotional support, and more.
+The PCAs also provide campus education and training, awareness-raising events, and campus policy guidance.

-The PCA does not provide long-term counseling or legal advice.
-If you are in need of counseling or legal resources, please call their office for a referral.
+The PCAs do not provide long-term counseling or legal advice.
+If you are in need of counseling or legal resources, please call the PCA office affiliated with your respective campus for a referral.

 211 is a comprehensive source of located curated social services information in the U.S. and most of Canada; helpful resource if you are not sure where to turn but are experiencing a crisis or are worried about someone who might be.

 Collaborating, educating, and advocating to end domestic violence and sexual assault in the Colorado Deaf community.

 National Domestic Violence Hotline

 Rose Andom Center is a place for domestic violence victims to find safety, support, and services needed to rebuild their lives and heal their families.